sfrqltkn/sfrqltkn/README.md

 ### 💻 Profile Summary
-Experienced **Full-Stack Developer** specialized in building scalable, enterprise-level applications.
-I bridge the gap between robust backend architectures and seamless user experiences, particularly within the **energy and industrial automation** sectors.
+**Full-Stack Developer** with a strong foundation in building scalable applications and modern architectures.
+Focused on bridging the gap between robust backend systems and seamless user experiences, with proven experience in the **energy and industrial automation** sectors.

 <p align="center">
     <img src="https://i.imgur.com/dBaSKWF.gif" height="20" width="100%">